arcanis/graphql-typescript-integration/README.md

 ## Limitations

 - You can't use fragments.
 I don't use them at the moment, so I haven't looked into them.
 However, given that queries are properly typed, you'll know when you're passing incomplete data around, which will let you add the missing fields to your queries.
-Not exactly like fragments, but still a decent workaround at no cost.
+Not exactly like fragments, but still a decent workaround.

-- You must use the `const query = gql(...);` syntax (not the ``const query = gql`...`;`` one).
-This is because TypeScript isn't currently smart enough to pass forward tagged template parameters as their literal types (https://github.com/microsoft/TypeScript/issues/29432).
+- You must use the `const query = gql(...);` syntax (not the typical tagged template ``const query = gql`...`;`` one).
+This is because TypeScript isn't currently smart enough to forward tagged template parameters as their literal types (https://github.com/microsoft/TypeScript/issues/29432).

 - You should indicate `#graphql` right after opening the GraphQL source literal (right after the opening quote, before even any line return).
-This is because otherwise vscode-graphql won't recognize the string as being GraphQL (they don't detect `gql` statements when used as regular function calls, unlike graphql-code-generator).
+This is because otherwise vscode-graphql won't recognize the string as being GraphQL and won't highlight it (they don't detect `gql` statements when used as regular function calls, unlike graphql-code-generator).

+- A contrario, you must **not** use the `/* GraphQL */` magic comment inside the `gql(...)` function call.
+This is because [graphql-tag-pluck](https://www.graphql-tools.com/docs/graphql-tag-pluck/), the tool extracting these calls, has a bug and will register the document twice - which brings us to the final limitation:

 - You can only have a single `gql(...)` function call per file.
-This is because `graphql-tag-pluck`, the tool extracting these calls, concatenates all documents from a single file into a single one.
+This is because graphql-tag-pluck concatenates all documents from a single file into a single one, with no way to split them back.
 As a result we end up generating a `gql` overload for the composite query, instead of one for each individual document.

 ## License (MIT)